-Sex determination refers to the hormonal, environmental, and especially genetic mechanisms that make an organism male or female.
+Sex determination refers to the hormonal, environmental, and mainly genetic mechanisms that make an organism male or female.

 Chromosomal sex determination

-It is widely known that people who inherit the sex chromosome X from the mother and Y from the father are genetically male, while people who inherit X from both parents are genetically female.
+It is widely known that people who inherit the sex chromosome X from the mother and Y from the father are genetically male.
+In contrast, people who inherit X from both parents are genetically female.

-Therefore, the sex of an offspring is completely determined by which of the male’s sperm (one carrying X or Y) fertilizes the egg (which always carries X).
+Therefore, the sex of an offspring is entirely determined by which of the male’s sperm (one carrying X or Y) fertilizes the egg (which always carries X).

 In reality, it is simply the presence of a Y chromosome that makes a person male and its absence that makes a person female.

-Through misclassification (meiosis) during sperm and egg production, some people inherit an XXY combination, but they are still male (with Klinefelter syndrome).
-Others inherit only one X and are therefore called XO; they are genetically female (with Turner syndrome ).
+Some people inherit an XXY combination through misclassification (meiosis) during sperm and egg production, but they are still male (with Klinefelter syndrome).
+Others inherit only one X and are called XO; they are genetically female (with Turner syndrome ).

-Such people are often, but not always, sterile.
-(The YO condition is fatal, because the X contains many genes that are essential for survival.)
+Such people are often, but not permanently, sterile.
+(The YO condition is fatal because the X contains many essential genes for survival.)

-The biological law that XX results in a female and XY results in a male is true not only in humans, but in all mammals.
-In birds and most reptiles, however, the opposite is true: XX individuals are male and XY individuals are female.
+The natural law that XX results in a female and XY results in a male is valid not only in humans but in all mammals.
+However, the opposite is true in birds and most reptiles: XX individuals are male, and XY individuals are female.

-In fruit flies (Drosophila), XX is female and XY is male, but Y is inert and sex is determined by whether there are two X chromosomes or just one.
+In fruit flies (Drosophila), XX is female, XY is male, but Y is inert, and sex is determined by whether there are two X chromosomes or just one.
 (Therefore, XO is female in humans but male in Drosophila.)